1414C/jiffy/README.md

 Jiffy is a model-based RESTful application services generator written in go.
 It was developed as an experiment to offer an alternative avenue when developing native applications for SAP Hana.
 The jiffy application allows a developer to treat the data persistence layer as an abstraction thereby allowing retargeting of the backend db system without the need to recompile.

-See https://1414c.github.io/jiffy for a current description of the project.
+See https://1414c.github.io/jiffy for current documentation.

 ## Latest